Dress Code Policy

 The athletic, non marking shoes policy rationale is as follows:

 - Shoes protect the feet from equipment that may be dropped accidentally.

 - Wearing athletic shoes prevents slipping.

-- Shoes contain injury and prevent contamination if a heavy object is dropped on the foot.
+- The upper material on shoes can prevent injury if a heavy object is dropped on the foot.

-- Backless shoes can easily slip off and shoes that do not cover the forefoot do not protect the entire foot from injury.
+- Backless or partially backed shoes can easily slip off and shoes that do not cover the forefoot do not protect the entire foot from injury.